 Switch to paper straws - there are many good brands that make quality straws that won't fall apart or go soggy in your drink.
-Another alternative are wheat straws, made from the stem of the wheat plant, a byproduct from farming.
-Wheat straws are naturally hard and gluten free.
+Another alternative are wheat or rye straws, made from the stem of the plant, a byproduct from farming.
+Wheat and rye straws are naturally hard and gluten free.

-Another option is to simply... not use straws at all!
-And yes some of our members have done this too, with success.
+You can also reduce the number of straws you are giving out (don't put them in every drink and place them behind the counter so people have to ask if they need one), or go a step further and simply not use straws at all!
+And yes businesses have done this, with success.
 If you choose this, ensure you communicate to customers so they understand why, and ensure to keep some plastic straws in-house for people with disabilities.